Skip Ribbon Commands

 • Hearing is fully mature

-• Recognizes some sounds
+• Recognizes and reacts to loud sounds

-Smell and Touch Milestones
+Smell and touch milestones

 • Prefers sweet smells